ManagedKube/kubernetes-ops/clusters/aws/eksctl/README.md

 This is a great page on the schema of the config files and options available when creating the cluster: https://github.com/weaveworks/eksctl/blob/master/site/content/usage/20-schema.md

-# Making the Kubernetes API a private endpoint

-Current this is not supported via CloudFormation and since `eksctl` uses Cloudformation to bring up a cluster, it currently cannot set this setting.

-Ticket tracking this issue: https://github.com/weaveworks/eksctl/issues/649

-As a work around, you can manually go to the AWS EKS console and change the endpoint type.

 # Export your AWS keys to your local shell
 eksctl will use these to interact with your AWS account.